 Used to define Sozu's meaning, and its environment.
 "Natural" inspiration to connect Sozu to its source, and "Harmony" to welcome Sozu into the home.

 Guided by the two words, and using reference to sketch from natural elements such as rocks and plants.
 Eventually landing on the bamboo sozu as inspiration for the function and form of the design.

 In order to fully visualize Sozu, I needed to make a full-scale, appearance model to grasp dimensions, and functionality.

 Otherwise known as Shishi-odoshi, refers to a Japanese garden fountain that collects rain water.
 A bamboo tube will collect water until its balance pivots; spilling the water into a basin with a loud "clunk" noise.

 Tilting Sozu down allows water to flow.
 Sozu will slowly tilt back up to turn itself off.

 Water flows through a double-layered funnel.
 The smaller area creates a stronger pressure with free waterflow.

-The dial on top allows the user to set a preferred temperature.
-Keeping it consistent every time they come back to wash their hands.
+A dial on top allows you to set the perfect temperature and keep it there every time you come back to wash your hands.